OthankQ/100-days-of-code/r1-log.md

 ### R1D63
 Finished basic CSS section of the Zero to Mastery course!
 Also spent a lot of time updating my portfolio website.

+### R1D64
+Finished up to lecture 84 on Zero to Mastery course.
+Working on the CSS layout challenge.